-Generally, higher impedance headphones require more power from the headphone output of your interface than lower impedance headphones.
+Generally, higher-impedance headphones require more power from the headphone output of your interface than lower-impedance headphones.

 You do not need to match your headphone impedance value to the Scarlett impedance, or impedances below.
 Almost all headphones will work with the headphone outputs.